 Assistive Listening Devices are available for people who are hard of hearing.
 They work by amplifying and clarifying sound by cutting out ambient noise.

-- The induction neck loop goes around the neck and amplifies sound through a guest’s hearing aid or cochlear implant which is already equipped with a telecoil or “T” switch.
+- An induction neck loop that goes around the neck and amplifies sound through a guest’s hearing aid or cochlear implant which is already equipped with a telecoil or “T” switch.

 Tips

-- Keep listening devices away from cell phones.
-They may not work properly if they are too close to your phone during the performance.
+- Keep Overture-issued listening devices away from cell phones.
+They will not work properly if they are too close to your phone during the performance.

 - Find your seat and test the listening device before the show starts.
 Make sure you know where the power and volume buttons are, and find an usher for assistance if you have questions.